journalehsan/dotfiles/scripts/README.md

 1. Place the script file in this directory
 2. Run `~/dotfiles/restore_local_bin.sh` to create the symbolic link
 3. The script will be accessible from your PATH as `script_name`

+## Notable scripts

+- `setup-firewalld.sh`: Install and configure firewalld with a Rocky Linux-style baseline on Arch.